huangjinlin/atom-path-to-file/README.md

 <!--not to html-->
 # atom-path-to-file

-a atom package for select path to file
+a atom package for select path to create file

 ## features
 - select path string,press "Ctrl+Shift+P",press "path-to-file:vue" covert path to vue file